 Struggling to format your document?
 Our professional document formatting service handles the entire formatting process — including heading styles, table of contents, page numbering, margins and referencing style — so you can focus on your content.
 Once your document is formatted, our proofreading service ensures it is error-free before submission.
 Submit your document today.

-If you are setting up your dissertation yourself, our free guide walks you through how to create a table of contents in Microsoft Word — covering heading styles, automatic page numbering and formatting tips for UK university submissions.
+If you are setting up your dissertation yourself, our complete guide walks you through how to format a dissertation in Word — covering heading styles, automatic page numbering and formatting tips for UK university submissions.
+You can also learn how to create a table of contents in Microsoft Word automatically using heading styles.

 Microsoft Office Support — Apply Styles in Word

-This official guide from Microsoft provides step-by-step instructions on how to apply and customize styles in Word, an essential resource for both beginners and advanced users.
+This official guide from Microsoft provides step-by-step instructions on how to apply and customise styles in Word.

 YouTube — Word Styles Tutorial

-YouTube hosts numerous tutorial videos on using styles in Word.
-These tutorials range from beginner to advanced techniques, offering visual learners a practical way to grasp the concepts.
+YouTube hosts numerous tutorial videos on using styles in Word, ranging from beginner to advanced techniques.